 The White House projects that the bill will boost gross domestic product (GDP) by up to 5.2% in the short term and increase wages significantly.
 However, independent analysts are skeptical, projecting a more modest GDP increase and warning that long-term benefits may not materialize.

-Trump and Johnson narrowly secured House Republican support for the bill, which passed by a margin of 215-214.
+Trump and Johnson narrowly secured House Republican support for the bill, which passed by a margin of 215-214 on May 22.
 Only two Republican representatives voted against the legislation, with another voting “present.”
-However, the future of the bill as presently constituted remains uncertain.
-It will likely face unanimous opposition from Democrats in the Senate, as well as potential changes that Senate Republicans want.

-Trump has called on Congressional Republicans to pass the bill and have it on his desk to be signed by July 4.
+The legislation faced a similarly thin margin in the Senate, requiring Vance to cast the tie-breaking vote on July 1.
+Trump had called on Congressional Republicans to pass the bill and have it on his desk to be signed by July 4.

-Among Republicans, fiscal conservatives have expressed concerns about the bill’s projected addition of trillions to the national debt.
+Among Republicans, fiscal conservatives had previously expressed concerns about the bill’s projected addition of trillions to the national debt.
 They have demanded deeper and more immediate spending cuts, particularly to programs like Medicaid and green energy subsidies.

 When asked by CNN how many Republican senators share his concerns about the bill’s impact on the national debt, Sen. Ron Johnson (R-Wisconsin) said: “I think we have enough to stop the process until the president gets serious about spending reduction and reducing the deficit.”